etrusk/tubaba/.roo/rules-orchestrator/01-workflow.md

 **Treat AI output as code from an eager junior developer.** It works for the happy path.
 Your job is ensuring edge cases, security implications, and architectural fit get proper attention through workflow structure.

+## Prohibited Modes

+**Debug mode is STRICTLY FORBIDDEN.** It is a Roo default mode that is not part of this project's workflow.

+If technical issues arise:
+- **For investigation:** Use Code mode with spike workflow (exploratory, throwaway investigation)
+- **For persistent issues:** Escalate to human per "Know When to Escalate" section below

+Do NOT delegate to Debug mode under any circumstances.

 ---

 ## Your Responsibilities